ferranjuanals/movies-api/README.md

 # movies-api

-To use the API, add a TMDb API key in the application.properties file.
+To use the API, open a new terminal in the project folder and run spring-boot.
+`mvn spring-boot:run`

 ## Add a movie